A Valid Church Checklist

 0:00

-Paul's first letter to the Corinthians can be summarized this way: Grow up spiritually, come together in a unified body, value each other, live under the authority of the Lord in the gospel, and stop the chaos in your congregation.
+Paul's first letter to the Corinthians can be summarized this way: Grow up spiritually, come together in a unified body, value each other, and live under the authority of the Lord in the gospel.
+Stop the chaos in your congregation—or in our case, within this youth group.

 There were huge issues in the Corinthian church: disorder, lack of submission to the authority of Jesus Christ, and spiritual immaturity.
-Paul says, "Get it together with the gospel of Jesus Christ."
-He launches into harsh realities to correct these issues—issues that could arise in any church or youth group.
+The apostle says, "Get it together with the gospel of Jesus Christ."

+He's launching into harsh realities to correct these issues—issues that could arise in any church, including our youth group.
 No position we reach as Christians exempts us from the problems of the first-century church.
 We struggle with the same doctrinal and sin issues.
-These truths are revelations we need.
+These truths are profoundly needed.

 Diversity and division are major themes in this epistle, and unity is essential to the gospel.
-Many issues boil down to rebellion against authority, but the governing principle Paul gives is the gospel of Jesus Christ.
-He purchased you, died for you, forgave your sins, and has every right to demand from you.
-Our response is not obligation but privilege—to serve the Lord who saved, rescued, and redeemed us.
+Submission to the gospel's authority is key.
+Many issues boil down to rebellion against authority.
+But the gospel gives Christ the right to demand from us because He purchased us, died for us, and forgave our sins.
+Our response is not obligation but privilege—to serve the One who saved, rescued, and redeemed us.

-Throughout 1 Corinthians, we see minor issues made major and major issues ignored.
-We can't focus on secondary things or avoid big issues because they're uncomfortable.
-Paul addresses big sins and divisions.
+Throughout 1 Corinthians, we'll see minor issues made major and major issues ignored.
+We can't focus on the wrong things or avoid uncomfortable big issues like sins and divisions.

-Before diving into issues, Paul gives a statement of thanksgiving and confirms the validity of the Corinthian church.
-You're a valid church—a gathering of saints, an authentic community—despite the sin issues.
-Small issues cause people to leave churches today, but Paul never tells them to abandon ship.
-Instead, he says, "You're a real church.
-I'm thankful for the gospel and grace among you, but you have big problems to address with the gospel."
+In our day, small issues cause people to leave churches or youth groups, questioning their validity.
+Paul never tells them to abandon ship.
+Instead: "You're a real church.
+I'm thankful for the gospel and grace among you, but deal with these big problems using the gospel."

 The validity of a church is never confirmed by the absence of sins or problems.
-It's confirmed by the profession of faith of a community gathered to hear God's Word, committed to that faith, and dealing with issues by the gospel.
+It's confirmed by a community's profession of faith, commitment to God's Word, and dealing with issues through the gospel.

-Paul gives a testimony about the church at Corinth: This is a valid church.
-Here are specific things present in a valid church—our checklist for an authentic gathering of Christians.
-If we're missing checkpoints, we must shore them up.
-Whatever is present, we can strengthen and grow in.
+Paul gives a testimony about the Corinthian church as a checklist for an authentic church.
+If we're missing these checkpoints, we must shore them up.
+Whatever we have, we can strengthen and grow in.

 1. Authenticity by Identity

-Paul, called by the will of God to be an apostle of Christ Jesus, and our brother Sosthenes, to the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints together with all those who in every place call upon the name of our Lord Jesus Christ, both their Lord and ours.
+"To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints together with all those in every place who call upon the name of our Lord Jesus Christ, both their Lord and ours."

-Calling upon his name is also a term of endearment—with reverence, affection, attraction, admiration, exaltation.
-Jesus means something extraordinary to you; he is the greatest person in your life.
+It's also a term of endearment—with reverence, affection, attraction, admiration, and exaltation.
+Jesus means everything to you; He's extraordinary.

-Further, it's recognizing him as authority, sovereign Lord.
+Finally, it's recognizing Him as sovereign authority—Lord over your life.
 He has every right to demand from you.
-You respect, esteem, value, treasure, cherish him, and bow the knee, saying, "Do with me as you will."
+You respect, esteem, value, treasure, cherish, and bow the knee to Him, saying, "Do with me as You will."

 2. Authenticity by God's Involvement